 How to Become a Paramedic

 People's lives often depend on the quick reaction and competent care of New Castle County paramedics.
-Incidents as varied as automobile crashes, heart attacks, drownings, childbirth, and gunshot wounds all require immediate medical attention.
+Incidents as varied as automobile crashes, heart attacks, drownings, asthma attacks, and gunshot wounds often require immediate medical intervention to save the victim's life.
 Paramedics bring the capabilities of a hospital emergency room directly to the scene of an emergency, and deliver advanced life support care to victims of sudden illness or injury.

 In an emergency, paramedics are typically dispatched to the scene by a 9-1-1 center and often work with other emergency response personnel, including police, firefighters, and basic life support ambulance services.
-Paramedics are typically the highest trained medical personnel on the scene of an emergency.
+Paramedics are typically the highest trained medical personnel, and the highest medical authority, on the scene of an emergency.

-In addition to carrying out the procedures described above, paramedics may administer drugs orally or intravenously, interpret electrocardiograms (ECGs), perform endotracheal intubations, and use monitors and other complex medical equipment.
-New Castle County paramedics will initiate these types of treatment even before contacting a hospital emergency room by radio.
-In many circumstances, the county paramedics will activate hospital heart teams or trauma teams before the patient arrives at the emergency department, saving valuable time.
+In addition to carrying out the procedures described above, New Castle County paramedics carry over 30 different drugs, and administer them orally, intravenously, or intraosseously.
+New Castle County paramedics also interpret electrocardiograms (ECGs), perform endotracheal intubations, and use cardiac monitors and other complex medical equipment on a daily basis.
+New Castle County paramedics will often initiate these types of critical, lifesaving treatments even before transporting the patient or contacting a hospital emergency room by radio.
+In many circumstances, the county paramedics will activate critical hospital heart teams or trauma teams before the patient arrives at the emergency department, saving valuable time.

 Paramedics work both indoors and outdoors in all types of weather.
 They are required to do considerable kneeling, bending, and heavy lifting.
 Many people find EMS work exciting and challenging and enjoy the opportunity to help others.
 New Castle County paramedics are employed by the county government and are full-time, career EMS personnel.